 In Animal Crossing New Leaf, this happens regularly to villagers with the Lazy personality type.
 A random conversation you can have with these kinds of villagers involves them showing off their "stomach clock", which somehow growls the current time of day.
 When visiting your house, sometimes their stomachs growl as an indication that they need to go back home.
 And in another random conversation, these villagers may ask you what your favorite kind of pie is.
 Your answer will cause them to talk about how good that type of pie is- which causes their stomach to growl.

 This also occurs to villagers with the Jock personality type in another random conversation.
 Occasionally they will ask you to look into their eyes and tell them what you think is on their mind.
 Though the answer options you're given are randomly selected, one of the possible options you can select is "You're hungry".
 They deny it at first, but their stomach winds up growling right on cue.

 And finally, the Smug villagers also have an instance of it.
 Occasionally when they ask you to fetch some fruit for them, their stomach will growl during the conversation.
 Unlike the Lazy and Jock villagers (who just have a typical "Growl" onomatopoeia in the text box), the Smug villagers' stomachs actually talk.

-in the school of the side game Happy Home Academy Peppy villagers acting as students will have there stomachs growl LOUDLY when spoken to
+In the school of the side game Happy Home Designer Peppy villagers acting as students will have there stomachs growl LOUDLY when spoken to.